django-leonardo/django-leonardo/README.rst

 Installed
 =========

-These modules is installed in default leonardo installation, but could be uninstalled:
+These modules are included in default leonardo installation, but could be uninstalled anytime without affecting your DB:

 * System - Common management stuff (listing installed packages, widgets version etc..)
 * Sitestarter - simple site starter which handle missing site and create it from custom yaml template